Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: UAV Simulators

 \textit{Webots} \cite{MichelMichel2004Cyberbotics} is an open-source, versatile robotics simulator known for its wide range of robotic platforms.
 While Webots primarily focuses on ground-bound robots, it also features two quadrotor models with simplified aerodynamic physics.
 Webots uses \acs{ODE} for physics simulation, refer to \cite{Erez2015ICRA} for a comprehensive analysis.
 Notably, Webots has been used for innovative vehicle designs, such as a triphibious robot in \cite{GuXia2021Design}.

 \textit{CoppeliaSim} \cite{RohmerFreese2013CoppeliaSim}, previously known as V-REP, is a versatile robotics simulator with support for a wide range of programming languages and physics engines.
 Selecting the appropriate physics engine is crucial to avoid undesirable outcomes, such as velocity or position jumps, unrealistic collision behaviors, and erratic sensor outputs \cite{Erez2015ICRA}.
-While it does not natively integrate with \acs{ROS}, an official plugin enables \acs{ROS} compatibility.
 CoppeliaSim has been used for applications such as \ac{UAV} obstacle avoidance \cite{UdvardyBotos2020Simulation}.

-\textit{MuJoCo} \cite{TodorovTassa2012MuJoCo}, or Multi-Joint dynamics with Contact, is a frequently employed physics engine in \ac{ML} applications.
-It offers interactive visualization rendered with OpenGL and encompasses various platforms, including a \ac{UAV} model (i.e. the Skydio X2 quadcopter).